jpniederer/Dev-eryday/_posts/2018-4-8-Weekly-Update-April-2-8.markdown

 ## On the Next...

 It's going to be a pretty standard week.
 I'm going to continue developing my IdeaListz application.
 I've been checking in code for it daily to a private Git repository.
 The development is coming along nicely, but I'm taking it slow.
 There's no rush to get it live right now.
-Outside of that, I'm going to probably finish a book and a Pluralsight couse and keep on learning every day.
+Outside of that, I'm going to probably finish a book and a Pluralsight course and keep on learning every day.
 It's going to be another great week.

 [eden]: https://www.amazon.com/East-Penguin-Twentieth-Century-Classics/dp/0140186395/
 [re]: https://www.udemy.com/react-the-complete-guide-incl-redux/